Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Panic Disorder Symptoms.md

+---
 title: Panic Disorder Symptoms
-source: psychcentral.com
+source: Psych Central
 category: Anxiety
-language: eng
+language: English
+---

 Do you sometimes have overwhelming feelings of anxiety and intense fear that appear almost out of nowhere?

 You may feel your heart pounding, have a hard time catching your breath, become sweaty, and notice your hands are shaky.

 These panic attack symptoms can be scary if you don’t know what’s going on.
 Some people who have a panic attack for the first time believe they’re having a heart attack.
-This is why so manyTrusted Source of them visit the emergency room during a panic attack.
+This is why so many of them visit the emergency room during a panic attack.

 If these attacks happen often and without warning and last for several minutes, you may have panic disorder.